Money Means Nothing (1932 film)

 Money Means Nothing (also released as Butler's Millions) is a 1932 British comedy film directed by Herbert Wilcox and starring John Loder, Irene Richards and Miles Malleson.
-It was shot at Elstree Studios as a quota quickie for release by Paramount British.
+It was written by Douglas Furber, Miles Malleson and Harcourt Templeman, and was shot at Elstree Studios as a quota quickie for release by Paramount British.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

 Synopsis

 The screenplay concerns a butler who comes into some money through an inheritance, and turns the tables on his young master.